-Despite its new owners, there’s little change to the look of Cabukee.
+There has been little change to the look of Cabukee since it opened.
 The semi-industrial fitout of timber and brick draws you away from the lake to a cooler, relaxing space.
-There you have the choice of indoor or alfresco dining, open from 7am, the community hub of Cabukee being a top spot for locals to stop on their morning walk to have a coffee and meet up with friends.
+With the choice of indoor or alfresco dining, open from 7am, the community hub of Cabukee is a top spot for locals to stop on their morning walk to have a coffee and meet up with friends.

-It’s in the menu that we can see the most change, with Fin injecting new life and a touch of class into favourite dishes.
+With a menu changing several times a year, Fin injects new life and a touch of class into favourite dishes.
 With everything made in house, including sauces, the breakfast and lunch dishes are cooked to order.
-From Eggs Bene with homemade hollandaise to organic free-range Pork belly burger or a vegan Buddha bowl, there’s something for everyone, lots of add-in options, and vegan choices clearly marked.
+Dishes are beautifully presented with detailing of house-made sauces, herb oils, dressings and balsamic pearls adding a finer touch not often seen in cafes.